khokanuzzaman/react-native-flipper-inspector/documentation/README.md

 📖 **[Quick Start Guide](./quick-start.md)** - Get up and running in 5 minutes
 It's the fastest way to start using the inspector.
 One-line setup with hooks!

+## Features & Screenshots

+📸 **[Screenshots](./screenshots.md)** - Visual showcase of all features
+See the floating button, API inspector, search, JSON highlighting and more!

 ## Platform-Specific Setup

 🤖 **[Android Setup](./android-setup.md)** - Complete Android guide